equaeghe/signifl/README.rst

-**``signifl``** is a Python package for working with IEEE-753 binary floating point numbers that carry significance information by using a specific convention
+**signifl** is a Python package for working with IEEE-753 binary floating-point numbers that carry significance information by using a specific convention

 Installation